5 Common Mistakes Businesses Make

-Printing quality can have a huge effect your marketing message – The quality of your marketing material and business stationary reflect on the standards and culture of your business.
-This can effect buying decisions just as much or more than other factors such as staff uniform/dress standards, customer service, product quality, price etc.
+Printing quality can have a huge effect on your marketing message – The quality of your marketing material and business stationery reflect on the standards and culture of your business.
+This can affect buying decisions just as much or more than other factors such as staff uniform/dress standards, customer service, product quality, price etc.

 Once the customer leaves your shop or hangs up the phone, memory fades quickly and your brand may be one of 3-5 competitors (or more) who are all competing for the same work.
-They may however still have your brochures and business card – the quality of these products you have chosen to reflect your brand will colour the customers memory and effect their buying decision
+They may however still have your brochures and business card – the quality of these products you have chosen to reflect your brand will colour the customer’s memory and affect their buying decision

 If the company sign on your building is looking tired or worn and you are asking yourself whether you can afford to fix it, I would ask whether you can afford not to?

 How many potential customers have driven past your location, but were more attracted by your competitor’s marketing message and bought elsewhere?
 How much is that old or dirty signage costing you in lost revenue?

 The same is true for your business cards, brochures, letterheads, invoice books etc. Customers will either consciously or subconsciously judge your product or service based upon the quality of your brand and the factors that the can see, hear, touch etc.

 A business card with text cut off, or artwork not centred, colour rubbed off form the card below may not project the image that you desire for your brand.

 Here are 5 common mistakes that I see made by business here in Brisbane as well as regional QLD and interstate.

 The artwork is very important in a number of ways.
 Your artwork file decides the look, style and content of your printing, and we cannot begin production without an artwork file we can use to create plates.
 Remember that no printer can manufacture a finished product that is ‘nicer’ or ‘better’ than the artwork file they are printing from.